Retreat with (m)otherway

 SUNDAY

-time to lie down
+time to unwind

 A dedicated treatment space, separate from where you'll sleep and gather.
 Low light, warmth, the smell of oil and wood.
 Your one-on-one massage with our visiting therapist happens here.